Gaëtan Mourgue d'Algue: Personal life

 In 1967, he married Cécilia Perslow, who was the Swedish golf champion two years earlier.
 She later came to represent France in the European Ladies' Team Championship and the Espirito Santo Trophy and in later life won the individual European Senior Ladies' Championship six times.
 Their daughter, Kristel Mourgue d'Algue, represented France three times at the Espirito Santo Trophy.
 After winning the individual NCAA Division I Women's Golf Championships in America, she turned professional and played on the Ladies European Tour.

 His relative Jacques Mourgue d'Algue in 1966 married Florence du Pasquier, an elite golfer who was a member of the winning French team at the 1969 European Ladies' Team Championship.

 At the professional level, Gaëtan Mourgue d'Algue moved into the publication business, creating the magazine Golf Européen.
 He also published the original Peugeot Guide to Europe's top 1000 courses and subsequently went on with Rolex to do the same with the World's top 1000.

 By convincing Pierre Menet, the chairman of the Lancôme Company, to establish the Trophée Lancôme, he enticed some of the world's best players to come to Saint-Nom-la-Bretèche and compete.
 In partnership with Mark McCormack at IMG, he established the Tour de las Américas in 1979.

 He has also been the instigator of several golf courses: Joyenval, near Paris, France, Limère in the Loire Valley, France, Arcangues in southwest France and Abidjan on the Ivory Coast.

 Mourgue d'Algue is a member of The Royal and Ancient Golf Club of St Andrews, Scotland, Golf de Saint-Nom-la-Bretèche, France and honorary member of the Golf de Chantilly and Joyenval, France.
+In the 1980s, he was a member of the AMIIC (World Association for Real Estate Investment and Construction) Club, in Geneva, alongside prominent figures such as Pierre Salinger, François Spoerry, Paul-Loup Sulitzer and Jean-Pierre Thiollet.